-- Select a corpus using the "Corpus Manager" available from the File menu.
-Alternatively, create a quick corpus by choosing the "Open - File(s) as Quick Corpus" from the file menu.
+Sort Options Sort to right Sort 1 TR Sort 2 ZR - Sort 3 RR - Order by freq available from the File menu.
+Alternatively, create a quick corpus by choosing the "Open File(s) as Quick Corpus" from the file menu.
 The files contained in the corpus are shown in the left frame of the main window under "Target Corpus". - 2) Enter a search query in the search box.
-See the 'SEARCH OPTIONS' section in this document for an explanation of the "Words", "Case", and "Regex" search term options. - 3) Choose the size of the results set to be presented using the "Result Set" combobox widget. - 4) Choose the number of words to be displayed on either side of the search term using the "Context Size" spinbox widget. - 5) Click on the "Start" button to start the search and wait for the results to be displayed. - 6) Use the "Sort options" to rearrange the concordance lines by row ID, file name, or the position of the word.
+See the 'SEARCH OPTIONS' section in this document for an explanation of the "Words", "Case", and "Regex" search term options. - 3) Choose the size of the results set to be presented using the "Result Set" combobox widget. - Choose the number of words to be displayed on either side of the search term using the "Context Size" 4) spinbox widget. - Click on the "Start" button to start the search and wait for the results to be displayed.
+5) - Use the "Sort options" to rearrange the concordance lines by row ID, file name, or the position of the 6) word.
 The first widget allows you to quickly order the concordance lines by the words to right or left of the center word, or choose no ordering, or using a custom order.
 The next three widgets allow you to choose the order parameters: 1L, 2L... are words to the left of the target word, 'C' is the center word, and 1R, 2R... are words to the right of the center word.
 The final widget allows you to order the results by the frequency of the pattern determined by the sorting parameters (the "Order by freq" option) or alphabetically (the "Order by value" option).
 The default "Order by freq" option is strongly recommended as it will allow you to easily identify the most commonly occurring patterns in the target corpus.
 After adjusting the sort options, click on the "Start" button to regenerate the concordance lines. - 7) The total number of concordance lines generated (Total Hits) is shown at the top of the tool window.
-When no hits are found, a warning will be shown on the screen. - 8) Double-clicking on any cell in the results window will cause the software to jump to the File tool (see the relevant section of this document) where you can view the hit exactly as it appears in context in the original file. - 9) If you want to filter the results, select the desired rows and then press the "Delete" key to remove the selected rows or press "SHIFT+ Delete" to keep the selected rows removing all the others.

-10) Advanced searches are available with this tool.
-Several menu preferences are also available with this tool.
+When no hits are found, a warning will be shown on the screen. - Double-clicking on any cell in the results window will cause the software to jump to the File tool (see the 8) relevant section of this document) where you can view the hit exactly as it appears in context in the - 9) If you want to filter the results, select the desired rows and then press the "Delete" key to remove the selected rows or press "SHIFT+ Delete" to keep the selected rows removing all the others. - Advanced searches are available with this tool.
+Several menu preferences are also available with this 10) tool.
 (See the relevant sections in this document for explanations).